-Welcome to "Bullying 101 for Counselors" is a three-hour course gives up-to-date, research-based information about bullying, cyber bullying, best practices in bullying prevention, and practical tools and strategies that school counselors and school social workers can use to effectively address bullying.
+Welcome to "Bullying 101 for Counselors" is a two-hour course gives up-to-date, research-based information about bullying, cyberbullying, best practices in bullying prevention, and practical tools and strategies that school counselors and school social workers can use to effectively address bullying.
 This course makes extensive use of video, interactive elements, and case studies to create an engaging experience for participants.

 Participants will be able to:

 - Define bullying and cite research about its prevalence

 - Identify different ways in which a student is bullied

 - Discuss roles beyond being bullied and bullying others that students can play in a bullying situation

 - Recognize the common warning signs that a child is being bullied